 Like the woman who has been bereaved and remarried, I need to accept, once and for all, that my previous life, and what I did in that life, have been terminated in God's sight by the death of Christ.
 That's fine.
-But, and this is the hard bit, I must also accept that the judgment of God, borne on my behalf by Christ, in dying as my substitute, was necessary because of what I as an individual did.
+But, and this is the hard bit, I must also accept that the judgement of God, borne on my behalf by Christ, in dying as my substitute, was necessary because of what I as an individual did.
 It was certainly the old nature that prompted the sins.
 But as a responsible person, I was responsible to God for committing the individual sins, every one of them.
 That's all over.
-As the prophet Isaiah says, "God has blotted them out" (Isaiah 44:22).
+As the prophet Isaiah stated in chapter 44 verse 22, "(the LORD) has blotted out ... thy sins."
 Like the woman who has been bereaved and married another, I am wise if I accept that the old life, the self-centred, self-orientated life, is over, finished in the death of Christ.
 Indeed, it was the old life that made the death of Christ essential.
-Surely, I must not resume the way of life that made it necessary for Christ to suffer the agony and shameful death of the cross of Calvary.
+Surely, I must not resume the way of life that made it necessary for Christ to suffer the agony and shameful death of the Cross of Calvary.